SumoLogic/cloud-siem-content-catalog/rules/MATCH-S00953.md

 # [Rules](README.md): GitHub - Audit Logging Modification

 ## Description
 Detects modifications to the GitHub Enterprise Audit Log.
 Modifications and deletions have the potential to reduce visibility of malicious activity.
+This detection was developed utilizing GitHub Enterprise Audit logging.
+Refer to https://help.sumologic.com/docs/integrations/app-development/github/#collecting-logs-for-github for instructions on ingesting GitHub Enterprise Audit logs.

 ## Additional Details
 |Detail|Value|